-Dear Readers,
+Dear Readers.

-FAI rent-a-jet AG is among the leading providers of air ambulance and VIP charter services worldwide and still improves its performance every year in economic, social and environmental areas.
+FAI rent-a-jet AG is one of the leading providers of air ambulance and VIP charter services worldwide and still improves its performance every year in economic, social and environmental areas.
 FAI stands for individual mobility for its customers and sustainable solutions at the same time.

-FAI Group operates Germany's largest fleet of business jets and utilized ca. 12,900 flight hours in 2018.
-FAI's group fleet of 24 jet aircraft and one turboprop includes six Bombardier Global Express, five Bombardier Challenger 604s, one Challenger 850, 11 Learjet 60, plus one Premier 1A and one King Air 350.
+FAI Aviation Group operates Germany's largest fleet of Bombardier business fleet.
+The fleet of 25 aircraft comprises six Global Express, one Challenger 850, five Challenger 604s, 12 Learjet 60s, together with one Premier 1A light jet and one King Air 350 turboprop.

 Headquartered at Albrecht Duerer Intl.
-Airport in Nuremberg, Germany, FAI runs a 14,000 m2 carbon neutral FBO.FAI Group employs a full-time staff of approx. 200 people.
+Airport in Nuremberg, Germany, FAI runs a 14,000 m2 carbon neutral FBO.
+FAI Group employs a full-time staff of approx. 200 people.
 The Nuremberg headquarters is supported by a sales and support office in Dubai, offering operational advantages in the Middle East.
 The company also operates a satellite office in Miami.